vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

   Debug rebuild of all affected formats and applications; all 21 CTest targets pass (10.79 s), including snapshot sharing and retained-revision lifetimes.

+## Prepare scanned assets in one admission pass

+- Folded the missing-runtime diagnostic into the existing per-asset preparation loop, alongside sample-filter policy.
+Removed the separate diagnostic asset walk and its forwarding call to source-range attribution.
+- Scan workers now execute and capture failures directly in their work loop;
+  removed the one-use `scanAt` callback.
+Worker bounds, exception capture, registry-ordered admission, ID normalization, and diagnostics are preserved.
+- Removed 13 production lines and two one-use helpers.
+Validation: warning-free Debug build; all 21 CTest targets pass (10.88 s), including concurrent scans, ordered admission, missing runtime errors, and source-backed diagnostics.

 ## Further investigation

 - Per the user's clarification, prioritize shared architecture over individual